-If your business has employees, you’re required by law to file and maintain certain records on their behalf.
+If your business has employees, you’re required by law to create an employee file for each staff member and maintain certain records on their behalf.
 In this guide, we’ll help you work through those requirements.

 Which employee records do I need to keep?

 You’ll need to create up to six filing systems to protect your employees’ confidential information.

 This structure keeps people who need to view a document in an employee file from accessing other private information.

 With that in mind, plan to keep these six sets of employee files:

 Keep a file for every employee that includes data you collect from applicants through the interview or job application process.
 You'll likely include job postings, applications, interview notes, reference checks, testing results, and other information.

 Personnel files for each employee and job applicant